nycksw/ocd/README.md

 set it up quickly, like so:

     curl https://raw.githubusercontent.com/nycksw/ocd/master/.ocd.sh -o ~/.ocd.sh
+    vim ~/.ocd.sh  # Change OCD_REPO to your own repository.
     source ~/.ocd.sh

-You may want to substitute your own git repository above, if you've made your own edits to the `ocd.sh` script.
+You'll want to substitute your own git repository above, especially if you've made your own edits to the `ocd.sh` script.
 See "Installation and usage" for more information on how to set up your own repository.

 Sourcing the `ocd.sh` script does the following on its first invocation: